KristianDsmith/wave-project-1-official/README.md

 ![kitchen hero image](/assets/images/kitchen-hro-image.png)

-- Bellow this an explanaition of how the dishes are insped ad preppared.
+- Bellow this an explanaition of how the dishes are inspired ad preppared.
-- With an unodered list of a selection of options for breakfast buffet and dinner buffet.
+- With an unordered list of a selection of options for breakfast buffet and dinner buffet.
 - This is the page that is linked to the landing page.

 ![kitchen menu](/assets/images/kitchen-menu.png)

-- Next is the gallery of 8 images os example dishes.
+- Next is the gallery of 8 images as example dishes.
 - With a transition on each zooming in slightly.

 ![gallery section of menu dishes](/assets/images/kitchen-gallery.png)